 A NEW Standardized Method for Investigators and Attorneys

 IRIS LLC is proud to announce the creation of the first standardized Digital Evidence Case Assessment Method (DECAM) for indigent defense organizations.
-Developed for the defense community to reduce pre-trial incarceration and prevent future wrongful convictions in […]
+Developed for the defense community to reduce pre-trial incarceration and prevent future […]

 Previously overlooked cell site records containing location data were used to exonerate a man after 17 years in jail.